-For my primary outcome, this equation is estimated using a Poisson model, and $Y{\rho t}$ is the number of births to women in partner market $\rho$ , conceived in time period t.
-Studies examining the effect of market conditions on fertility frequently use the natural log of the birth rate as the dependent variable as births are rarely normally distributed (e.g., Dettling and Kearney, 2014; Schaller, 2016).
-Because I am examining precisely defined groups of women, I sometimes observe zero births in a period, especially when looking at subgroups.
-Since the natural log is not defined at zero, a log-linear specification or log-log specification is not appropriate here.
-The Poisson model has the additional advantage that its estimate of the conditional mean is robust to model misspecification (Wooldridge, 1999).
-The main results are not dependent on this choice of functional form (see Section 6.3).
+$Y{\rho t}$ is the number of births to women in partner market $\rho$ , conceived in time period t.
+Although studies examining the effect of market conditions on fertility frequently use the natural log of the birth rate as the dependent variable, the Poisson model has the advantage that its estimate of the conditional mean is robust to model misspecification (Wooldridge, 1999).
+The main results are not dependent on this choice of functional form (see Section 5.4).

 $\overline{IR}{\rho}^{9093}$ is the average proportion of men incarcerated per woman in a partner market, as defined above, from 1990 to 1993 (the years leading up to the NCSSA's passage). $\beta$ can be interpreted as an elasticity, similar to how one would interpret a linear regression on the natural log of the birth rate.
-I group women into five age groups: 15-19, 20-24, 25-29, 30- 34, and 35-39.
-Consistent with prior work, I match women with men their age and slightly older (of their race who live in their CZ).
-For example, for women aged 20-24, $\overline{IR}^{9093}$ would be the pre-NCSSA incarceration rate of same-race men aged 20-29 in their CZ of residence.
+I group women into five age groups: 15-19, 20-24, 25-29, 30-34, and 35-39.
+Consistent with prior work, I match women with men their age and slightly older of their race who live in their CZ (Charles and Luoh, 2010).
+For example, for women aged 20-24, $\overline{IR}^{9093}$ is the pre-NCSSA incarceration rate of same-race men aged 20-29 in their CZ of residence.
 This measure is then interacted with $Post_t$ , which is an indicator variable equal to one when the period is after the NCSSA's enactment.